 msisdn, externalGroupId, requestTestNotification, groupReportingGuardTime, websockNotifConfig and suggestedNumberOfDlPackets are not supported by the present document and shall not be included.

-General exceptions and error handling:
+General exceptions and error handling

-If the SCEF is not reachable when the IN-CSE tries to send Network Parameter Configuration request then the IN-CSE may attempt to retry Network Parameter Configuration requests some time in the future in case the the SCEF does become reachable.
+If the SCEF is not reachable when the IN-CSE tries to send Network Parameter Configuration request then the IN-CSE may attempt to retry Network Parameter Configuration requests some time in the future in case the SCEF does become reachable.
 The conditions for when the IN-CSE should retry a Network Parameter Configuration request are not defined in the present document.

 Step 2 and 3: Network Parameter Configuration Handling in the underlying 3GPP network